-Evaluation of applications for the award will be completed by mid August 2017, to enable shortlisted applicants to be notified so that they can plan travel to attend at the announcement and presentation for the winning application.
-Awards are presented at the TEFMA Awards Dinner at the TEM conference of the year of the applications; in Melbourne, September 17 – 20 2017.
+Evaluation of applications for the award will be completed by mid to late August, to enable shortlisted applicants to be notified so that they can plan travel to attend at the announcement and presentation for the winning application.
+Awards are presented at the TEFMA Awards Dinner at the TEM conference of the year of the applications.

-The award winner and / or their nominator will be asked to make a brief presentation, including a 2 minute video, on receiving the award at the TEFMA Awards Dinner, September 18 2017.
-Runners up will have the opportunity to have their 2 minute electronic presentations on display at the Awards Dinner venue.
+The award winner and / or their nominator will be asked to make a brief presentation, including a 2 minute video, on receiving the award at the TEFMA Awards Dinner Runners up will have the opportunity to have their 2 minute electronic presentations on display at the Awards Dinner venue.

 The Practitioner of the Year Award is open for applications from any individual, or on behalf of any individual, working in a relevant department of a TEFMA Member Institution.

 Individuals with outstanding achievements in relevant areas during the past year are encouraged to apply; alternatively, they may be nominated for the award by a colleague or manager.

 There is no limit on the number of applications from one institution.

 Applications should clearly reference the criteria provided.
 Words provided are a prompt only, to assist those completing an application, but are not intended to be exhaustive.
 You can also view this in the Info Pack here>>